 Studying for A Levels provides students with the opportunity to identify and develop their own interests by concentrating on and studying in-depth the subjects they enjoy.

 Learning at this level involves greater contribution from the students, with smaller teaching groups allowing full participation in lively and interesting discussions about the topics being studied.
 Students are encouraged to take responsibility for their own work within a secure framework of support, encouragement and guidance from their subject teachers.
-Most students take three A Levels and also study the Welsh Baccalaureate programme.
+Most students take three A Levels and all study the Welsh Baccalaureate programme.
 We offer a wide range of A Level subjects and pride ourselves on preparing students well for these examinations.

 The emphasis at Crickhowell High School is on providing tailored support and ensuring that each individual student achieves their full potential.
 We aim to enable you to:

 Life in the Sixth Form is not just about academic work and there are many opportunities to make a contribution to the school community.
-As well as developing their own skills and interests, many Sixth Formers gain a great deal from their involvement in organising clubs and activities for other pupils in the school or taking up other positions of responsibility.
+As well as developing their own skills and interests, many Sixth Formers gain a great deal from their involvement in organising clubs and activities for other students in the school or taking up other positions of responsibility.

-The extra-curricular programme gives our students the opportunity to take part in a wide range of activities with a strong school tradition in music, sport and dramatic productions.
+The extra-curricular programme gives our students the opportunity to take part in a wide range of activities with a strong school tradition in music, sport and drama.
 Sixth Formers also take part in the well-established Duke of Edinburgh’s Award.
 Educational visits supplement each student’s academic studies with field work, visits to art galleries and museums.
 There are also opportunities to explore further afield by joining an overseas trip.